chadvt/SampleDellProject/README.md

 •	 [Consul](http://www.consul.io) - Manage both on-prem and cloud infrastructure - pushing continuous builds with a minimum of impact

 Proposed Workflow: The workflow I envision is a webapp running onsite at the warehouses as well as customer mobile devices.
-So the workflow would be - Mobile device webapp-->API-->Datastore.
+The workflow would be - Mobile device webapp-->API-->Datastore.
 Running containerized API apps, you will be able to run in the cloud or on-prem without performance penalties

 # Deployment
 Cloud Approach: AWS S3 hosting static content and JS, with CloudFront CDN - Key to success is a highly reliable db with high throughput, all while conserving resources